M-Valentino/marvalj/README.md

 ## Documentation
 All functions and variables in MarvalJ are the same as MarvinJ with the exception that all instances of "Marvin" or "marvin" are "Marval" or "marval".

-MarvalJ has four functions that MarvinJ doesn't have.
+MarvalJ has five functions that MarvinJ doesn't have.

 ### Marval.blackAndWhiteNoise(imageIn, imageOut, intensity)
-Given an input image imageIn, an output image imageOut and an intensity, applies random black and white noise to pixels. intensity has a range of 0 to 1.0.
+Given an input image imageIn, an output image imageOut, and an intensity, applies random black and white noise to pixels. intensity has a range of 0 to 1.0.

 ### Marval.colorNoise(imageIn, imageOut, intensity)
-Given an input image imageIn, an output image imageOut and an intensity, applies random color noise to pixels. intensity has a range of 0 to 1.0.
+Given an input image imageIn, an output image imageOut, and an intensity, applies random color noise to pixels. intensity has a range of 0 to 1.0.

 ### Marval.horizontalScanLines(imageIn, imageOut, intensity)
-Given an input image imageIn, an output image imageOut and an intensity, applies horizontal scan lines to the image. intensity has a range of 0 to 255.
+Given an input image imageIn, an output image imageOut, and an intensity, applies horizontal scan lines to the image. intensity has a range of 0 to 255.

 ### Marval.verticalScanLines(imageIn, imageOut, intensity)
-Given an input image imageIn, an output image imageOut and an intensity, applies vertical scan lines to the image. intensity has a range of 0 to 255.
+Given an input image imageIn, an output image imageOut, and an intensity, applies vertical scan lines to the image. intensity has a range of 0 to 255.

+### Marval.colorSort(imageIn, imageOut)
+Given an input image imageIn and an output image imageOut, sorts all the pixels in the image by their hex color.

 See MarvinJ's documentation:
 https://www.marvinj.org/en/algorithms.html